 Depreciation CalculatorThe following calculator is for depreciation calculation in accounting.
-It takes straight line, declining balance, or sum of the year' digits method.
-If you are using double declining balance method, just select declining balance and set the depreciation factor to be 2.
+It takes the straight line, declining balance, or sum of the year' digits method.
+If you are using the double declining balance method, just select declining balance and set the depreciation factor to be 2.
 It can also calculate partial-year depreciation with any accounting year date setting.

-For accounting in particular, depreciation concerns allocating the cost of an asset over a period of time, usually its useful life.
+For accounting, in particular, depreciation concerns allocating the cost of an asset over a period of time, usually its useful life.
 When a company purchases an asset, such as a piece of equipment, such large purchases can skewer the income statement confusingly.
 Instead of appearing as a sharp jump in the accounting books, this can be smoothed by expensing the asset over its useful life.
 Within a business in the U.S., depreciation expenses are tax-deductible.

 Methods of Depreciation

-There are many methods of distribution depreciation amount over its useful life.
+There are many methods of distributing depreciation amount over its useful life.
 The following are some of the widely used methods.
 The total amount of depreciation for any asset will be identical in the end no matter which method of depreciation is chosen; only the timing of depreciation will be altered.
-Keep in mind that accelerated depreciation methods (such as declining balance or sum of the years' digits) can artificially reduce profit in the near term followed by higher profits in later terms, which can influence reported cash flows.
+Keep in mind that accelerated depreciation methods (such as declining balance or sum of the years' digits) can artificially reduce profit in the near term, followed by higher profits in later terms, which can influence reported cash flows.

 Straight-Line Depreciation Method